On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 On the other hand, we can ask whether any $R$-subset is an $R$-subdomain.
-An $R$-subdomain of closed type is an affinoid subset of $\D$, and any affinoid subdomain of $\D$ is of this form by \cite[Theorem 9.7.2/2]{BGRa}.
-We also answer this question in a special case:

 \begin{prop} Let $X$ be a connected $R$-subset.
 Let $F$ be a finite extension of $\Q_p$ such that $X$ is well-defined over $F$.
-Then $X$ is an $R$-subdomain of $\D$, seen as a quasi-affinoid over $F$.
-In particular it is naturally a quasi-affinoid space over $F$. \end{prop}
+Then $X$ is a quasi-affinoid subdomain of $D(0,1)^+$, and it is the set of points of a quasi-affinoid space defined over $F$ which is uniquely defined as a quasi-rational subdomain of $\D$. \end{prop}